Last Updated May 19, 2021.

 Your personal data will be deleted no later than 6 months after the application process has been concluded, unless we have other legitimate interests for not erasing it or you have given us your consent to it being stored for a longer period of time.
 Another legitimate interest here is, for example, the requirement to furnish proof in the event of legal action under the German General Act on Equal Treatment (AGG).

-You can register on our websites and create a user account.
+We operate a community for Developers wishing to offer their Apps on our AEVI Platform.
+For the registration and creation of a user account, certain data must be provided.
 The personal data you are required to provide is indicated as a mandatory field in the registration form; any other information you provide is given voluntarily.

 We collect and store the following data from you as part of registration: